-We let our Outstanding Unique Values speak for themselves
+We let our Outstanding Universal Values speak for themselves.

-The Kilmahew Education Trust is located at the Kilmahew Estate, north of Cardross in Argyll & Bute and contains 140 acres of semi ancient woodland, a SSSI site, Scheduled Ancient Monument in Kilmahew Castle and the iconic RIBA award winning and Grade A Listed St. Peter's Seminary complex.
+The Kilmahew Education Trust is located at the Kilmahew Estate, north of Cardross in Argyll & Bute and contains 140 acres of semi ancient woodland, a Site of Interest for Nature Conservation.
+Scheduled Ancient Monument in Kilmahew Castle and the iconic RIBA award winning and Grade A Listed Seminary complex.

 The Estate was shaped by the Napier Clan from the 13th Century, James Burns in Victorian times and, since the end of WWII by the Catholic Archdiocese of Glasgow.
 They bequeathed the Kilmahew Estate to our Trust in 2020.